Symbian9/qmapshack-doc-wiki/AdvSetup.md

 The following toggles change the layout of all map windows:

 * Menu `View - Show scale`: switch on or off display of map scale
-* Menu `View - Show grid`:  switch on or off display of map grid
+* Menu `View - Show grid`:  switch on or off display of map grid in all map views
 * Menu `View - POI text`: switch on or off display of POI names on vector maps
 * Menu `View - Map tooltip`: switch on or off tooltip window display of features of the objects under the mouse cursor in a vector map
 * Menu `View - Night/Day`: change map display between day and night layout (if supported by map)